Skip to main content Skip to navigation

 AB in two Advanced Highers where a minimum of AAB has been achieved in three additional Highers subjects, OR AA in two Advanced Highers where ABB/BBB has been achieved in three additional Highers subjects.

-You must also have at least grade B in National 5 Mathematics, and at least grade B in two science subjects (Biology, Chemistry or Physics) at National 5.
+You must also have grade B in National 5 Mathematics and grade B in one science subject (Biology, Chemistry of Physics) at National 5.

 Welsh Baccalaureate

-ABB in three A levels plus grade C in the Advanced Welsh Baccalaureate Skills Challenge Certificate.
+ABB in three A levels plus grade C in the Advanced Skills Baccalaureate Wales.

 Access to Higher Education Diplomas